Conversational AI: The Complete Guide

 It's what allows a virtual agent to understand your question, respond intelligently, and continue a back-and-forth conversation—just like a human would.
 And it's becoming the backbone of modern business communication.

 From improving the customer experience to reducing operational costs, conversational AI is transforming how companies interact with customers, patients, policyholders, and prospects.
-Adoption is growing fast across industries like retail, healthcare, insurance, and sales, and for good reason—it offers tangible ROI, improved user satisfaction, and serious competitive advantage.
+Adoption is growing fast across industries like retail, healthcare, insurance, and sales, with the global market projected to reach USD 41.39 billion by 2030, and for good reason—it offers tangible ROI, improved user satisfaction, and serious competitive advantage.

 This article breaks it all down.
 Here's what you'll learn: